 She touched briefly on her religious upbringing and lightly exemplified the (playful and brilliant) intellectual game behind some of her most iconic fashion, only to get to the how tos.
 She encourages friends to hold little intellectual activist cells in their universities, an homage to the “little hermits with their poems.”
 She calls for an Intellectuals of the World award.
 She calls for NGOs to challenge the government and for Greenpeace to unite with Oxfam.
 She wants you to think.

 In fact, at the beginning of the talk, I’d gotten a flyer calling most of the planet uninhabitable land as soon as the rising temperature went beyond the tipping point.
 On the back, it carried a succinct explanation on The Rotten Financial System, detailing how central banks control the economy by creating and owning debt.
 How politicians serve the central banks and the monopolies.
-And that she preached from the bankers’ lair.
+And that, she preached from the bankers’ lair.
 Vivienne Westwood is one gutsy lady indeed.

 Did I mention she doesn’t read the news?
 She reportedly only goes for The Week, but not much is interesting, she said to an amused crowd.
 Somebody does give her reports on social media.

-Does she have advice for your designers?
+Does she have advice for designers?
 “A lot of people are in fashion that shouldn’t,” she said unperturbed.
 And no, she’s not looking for people good with online statistics.
 She’s looking for taste and judgement.
 She wants you to “go to art galleries, and read, and teach yourself because the schools won’t.
 You need the talent.
-And then you make something that gives people a real choice, not and addiction.
+And then you make something that gives people a real choice, not an addiction.
 Make something that is worth making.
 That’s sustainability.
 A dress is hundreds, if not thousands of decisions.”

 She went on to describe one of her unique abilities: cut with industrial methods.
 Unlike others, she will not drape dresses on mannequins with pins.
 The result will be something that shows you have “taste and culture and might be someone interesting to talk to.”
 And powerful.
 “The woman looks powerful,” she added.